yc22305/CubeSat/README.md

 ## The Implement of our Control System
 ### Center: Arduino DUE
 Among each version of arduino board, arduino DUE is chosen in this project.
-DUE indeed has several advantages for our implementation. **First**, Instead of including <SoftWareSerial.h> to set RX and TX pins, DUE has already defined them in the hardware.
+DUE indeed has several advantages for our implementation. **First**, instead of including <SoftWareSerial.h> to set RX and TX pins, DUE has already defined them in the hardware.
 Documentation on arduino official website https://store.arduino.cc/arduino-due clearly states the usage of these pins.
 It is DUE's strength because <SoftWareSerial.h> cannot sustain higher baudrate to transmit data; baudrate of 9600 is probably the maximun to transmit satisfactory data, or data might be contaminated or missed.
 DUE does not has such problem. **Second**, DUE has enough memory to include ROS libraries.
-It is not to say other versions are unacceptable, but ROS libraries may consume so large memory that DUE is undoubtedly a good option.
+Other versions of arduino board might be acceptable, but ROS libraries may consume so large memory that DUE is undoubtedly a good option.

 ### MPU9250
 MPU9250 is a 9-DoF IMU, including an accelerometer, a gyroscope, and a magnetometer.
 The data reveived from these three sensors are fused to get the attitude of our CubeSat, througn Mahony Filter.
 The code is credited to https://github.com/kriswiner/MPU9250.
 To fit this project, slight modification is made and uploaded in the folder "arduino/CubeSate_controller_1D_rosserial".
 The following is hardware wiring: